-We examined the interface but also looked for user comments and complaints about features and backend issues.
-Since point-of-sale systems are used round-the-clock in business operations, it is critical that it is intuitive and easy to troubleshoot.
-We also paid attention to the software’s customer service hours and whether the program can run offline or is cloud-based.
+We examined each system’s interface, and also looked for user comments and complaints about features and backend issues.
+Since a point-of-sale system is used round-the-clock in business operations, it is critical that it is intuitive and easy to troubleshoot.
+We also paid attention to the software’s customer service hours, and whether the program can run offline or is cloud-based.
 All the platforms can do hybrid installations (cloud-hosted but can go on offline mode) except for Floreant POS, which is locally installed.

 20% of Overall Score

 This score considered a holistic evaluation of features vs cost, customer support, and popularity in terms of the number of users.
 We considered online user reviews, including those of our competitors—with the standard of having an average of 4+ rating considered ideal.
 Odoo and uniCenta are the top picks for popularity and above-average user reviews.